Walter Smiles

-Lieutenant-Colonel Sir Walter Dorling Smiles CIE DSO DL (8 November 1883 – 31 January 1953) was a Northern Irish politician.
+Lieutenant-Colonel Sir Walter Dorling Smiles CIE DSO & Bar DL (8 November 1883 – 31 January 1953) was a Northern Irish politician.

 Sir Walter was the son of William Holmes Smiles, director of Belfast Ropeworks, and grandson of Samuel Smiles.
 Sir Walter served during the First World War and, in the 1920s, managed a tea estate in Assam, there he became involved in local government and was a member of the Assam Legislative Council.

 During the First World War; he obtained a pilots certificate but due to the lack of aircraft he transferred to Royal Naval Armoured Car Division.
 In 1915 he joined the British Armoured Car Expeditionary Force which was seconded to the Imperial Russian Army to fight against Turkish forces in the Caucasus Campaign.
 In 1918 he had reached the rank of lieutenant commander and was highly decorated; he received the DSO in 1916, with bar in 1917 and a MID, along with Russian and Romanian decorations; such as the St George of the 4th class.

 He was Conservative Member of Parliament (MP) for Blackburn from 1931 to 1945.
 Smiles was re-elected in 1935 but stood for Down in Northern Ireland at the 1945 Westminster election, as a Unionist.
 The two-seat constituency was split in 1950 into North Down and South Down.
 Smiles won North Down that year and remained its MP until his death in 1953; he lost his life in the sinking of MV Princess Victoria off Larne Lough, in the Great Storm.
 He was succeeded by his daughter, Patricia Ford.
 He is the great-grandfather of explorer Bear Grylls.